 Finally, the most important part of writing a check is signing it.
 Any check without a signature is invalid.
 Do not sign on the back.
 This space is for the recipient to sign when they deposit the check.

-Cyprus checking accounts have no minimum balance requirements, no monthly or annual fees and no per-check charges.
-Also, any balance over $500 will automatically earn interest.
+Cyprus Dream checking accounts have no minimum balance requirements, no monthly or annual fees and no per-check charges.
+Also, any positive balance will automatically earn interest.
 You may also be eligible for overdraft protection.
 If you are interested in opening an account with us, stop by any of our branches or check out our website.